 NOTE: If you make this party appetizer ahead, you can marinate the vegetables for up to five days.

 Honey and Walnut-Topped Endive

 With its heart-healthy walnut and fresh endive, this easy party snack is a fresh favorite of mine.
-The walnuts and raw honey are especially high vibrational, and they complement one another.
-Honey lends a hint of sweetness to the well-paired endive with goat cheese duo.
+Raw honey lends a hint of sweetness to the well-paired endive with goat cheese duo.
 This healthy appetizer is also a cinch to make.

 - 2 heads of endive

 - 3 Tbsp walnuts, chopped

 - Raw honey

 - Gently wash and separate the endive leaves from the head.